knewplay/knewhub/deployment-guide.md

         * Used for background jobs by the Rails application
         * `gem install sidekiq`
         * `gem install bundler`
         * Check that Sidekiq was installed with command `sidekiq`.
-It should return logs with "Please point Sidekiq to a Rails application or a Ruby file to load your job classes with -r [DIR|FILE]."
+It should return logs with `Please point Sidekiq to a Rails application or a Ruby file to load your job classes with -r [DIR|FILE].`
     7. jq
         * Used to decrypt secrets from Secret Manager
         * `sudo apt-get install jq`